-- 1. Promptly develop the comprehensive plan of care (POC) for each beneficiary after completing the assessments as specified in 42 CFR 460.106. - 2.
-Implement, coordinate and monitor the POC whether the services are furnished by PACE staff or contractors. - 3.
+- 2. Implement, coordinate and monitor the POC whether the services are furnished by PACE staff or contractors. - 3.
 Collaborate with the beneficiary or caregiver, or both, to ensure there is agreement with the POC and that the beneficiary's concerns are addressed. - 4.
 Continuously monitor the beneficiary's health and psychosocial status, as well as the effectiveness of the POC through the provision of services, informal observation, input from the beneficiaries or caregivers, and communications among members of the IDT and other providers.

 On at least a semi-annual basis, the IDT must reevaluate the POC, define outcomes and make revisions as necessary.
 Anytime there is a significant change in health status the POC must be updated.
-The PACE staff (employees and contractors), as part of the IDT process, must communicate relevant changes in a beneficiary's care plan to transportation personnel as required by 42 CFR 460.76(e).
+The PACE staff (employees and contractors), as part of the IDT process, must communicate relevant changes in a beneficiary's POC to transportation personnel as required by 42 CFR 460.76(e).

-The PACE applicant must receive a face-to-face Minimum Data Set-Home Care (MDS-HC) assessment initially and then annually to verify that the applicant continues to meet the required nursing facility level of care criteria for enrollment in PACE.
-The MDS-HC must be completed only by OAAS MDS-HC trained and certified PACE staff.
+The PACE applicant must receive a face-to-face interRAI Home Care (iHC) assessment initially and then annually to verify that the applicant continues to meet the required nursing facility level of care (NFLOC) criteria for enrollment in PACE, unless a "permanent waiver" has been issued.
+The iHC must be completed only by OAAS iHC trained and certified PACE staff.

-The PACE organization must designate an individual to coordinate and oversee implementation of the quality assessment and performance improvement activities as specified in 42 CFR 460.136(b).
+The PACE provider must designate an individual to coordinate and oversee implementation of the quality assessment and performance improvement activities as specified in 42 CFR 460.136(b).
 The quality improvement coordinator must encourage PACE beneficiaries and caregivers to be involved in quality assessment and performance activities, including information about their satisfaction with services.

-The PACE organization must designate a staff member to ensure that all PACE staff furnishing care directly to beneficiaries demonstrate the skills necessary for performance of their position.
-The designated staff person must oversee the orientation program and competency evaluation program for employees and work with PACE contracted liaison to ensure compliance in accordance with 42 CFR 460.71(a) (4).
+The PACE provider must designate a staff member to ensure that all PACE staff furnishing care directly to beneficiaries demonstrate the skills necessary for performance of their position.
+The designated staff person must oversee the orientation program and competency evaluation program for direct-care employees and work with PACE contracted liaison to ensure compliance in accordance with 42 CFR 460.71(a) (4).